Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Experiments

-Fig. \ref{fig:rho_acc} shows the relationship between $\rho$ and the average model accuracy.
-We implement YOLOv5m~\cite{glenn_jocher_2022_7002879}, which is one of the object detection architectures You Only Look Once (YOLO), on COCO dataset~\cite{lin2014microsoft}.
-We implement the experiment on a workstation with three NVIDIA RTX 2080 Ti GPUs for computation acceleration.
-The YOLOv5m algorithm is modified to resize video frames incoming to different resolutions, and object detection is then conducted based on the resized frames.
-The purpose of this experiment is to evaluate the performance of object detection in relation to video frame resolution.
+Fig. \ref{fig:rho_acc} is about the relationship between $\rho$ and the average object detection model accuracy.
+We implement YOLOv5m~\cite{glenn_jocher_2022_7002879} and YOLOv3-tiny~\cite{redmon2018yolov3}, which belong to the object detection architectures You Only Look Once (YOLO), on COCO dataset~\cite{lin2014microsoft}.
+The FL algorithm we use is FedAvg \cite{mcmahan2017communication}.
+YOLOv5m and YOLOv3-tiny are modified to resize video frames incoming to different resolutions, and object detection is then conducted based on the resized frames.

-Different from the above mentioned setting, we simulate 20 clients with one aggregation server.
-The local epoch $R_l$ is 15 and the total aggregation round $R_g$ is 50.
-Three lines in the figure correspond to $s_{\min}=160,~256,~320$, respectively.
-The default $s_{\max}$ is still 640.
-As $s_{\min}$ increases, the starting model accuracy increases.
-Generally, the metrics accuracy of analytics is defined as the ratio between the number of objects that are correctly recognized and the total number of objects in a video frame.
-Because the selection of $s_{\max}$ will result in much more computational energy and time costs when $s_{\min}$ increases and has already reached an acceptable model accuracy, the selection of $s_{\min}$ becomes the first choice.
-This is why when $\rho$ gets larger, the line of $s_{\min}=160$ reaches the model accuracy of about $0.74$ first.
-At around $\rho=15$, most devices will choose $s_{\max}=640$ as their video frame resolution.
-While, for $s_{\min}=256,~320$, $\rho$ needs to reach $30,~40$ so that most devices select $s_{\max}=640$ as their video frame resolution.